Quantum circuits¶

 Quantum functions are a restricted subset of Python functions, adhering to the following constraints:

-The quantum function accepts classical inputs, and consists of quantum operations or sequences of operations called Templates, using one instruction per line.
+• The quantum function accepts classical inputs, and consists of quantum operators or sequences of operators called Templates.

-The function can contain classical flow control structures such as
+• The function can contain classical flow control structures such as for loops or if statements.

 Note

-Quantum functions can only be evaluated on a device from within a QNode.
+Quantum functions are evaluated on a device from within a QNode.

 To run—and later optimize—a quantum circuit, one needs to first specify a computational device.